 The check in counters for international passengers are located on the first floor of Terminal 2 (T2).

-» Show me the check in counters on the Interactive Map.
+» Show me the check in counters on a map.

 Passengers are advised to arrive for their international flight three hours prior to scheduled departure time

 When checking in, you must have the following documents:

 - Travel documents, including ticket and/or booking reference

 Once checked-in, passengers can then proceed to the Customs and Border Protection screening point.

 » Show me Customs and Border Protection on a map.

 Passengers are advised to proceed to Customs and Border Protection at least 90 minutes before their scheduled departure time.